pocolifo/pocolifo-client/README.md

 `gradle/` Gradle wrapper directory

+`count-line-numbers.py` Tool to count the number of lines across the project

 ## Getting Started

-1. Clone this repository
-2. Import project into IntelliJ IDEA.
-3. Copy `.gradle.properties.example` to `~/.gradle/gradle.properties` and replace `REPLACE_WITH_YOUR_PERSONAL_ACCESS_TOKEN` with a personal access token obtained from GitLab.
+1. Copy `gradle.properties.example` to `~/.gradle/gradle.properties` and replace `REPLACE_WITH_YOUR_PERSONAL_ACCESS_TOKEN` with a personal access token obtained from GitLab.
 The token needs to have `read_api` permissions.
+2. Clone this repository
+3. Import project into IntelliJ IDEA.
 4. Run the `runClient` Gradle task

 ### How to get an access token